diningeachox/chronite_corp/docs/gameplay.md

 23. Grand Bazaar.
 Takes every Basic resource.
 (They all feed into the same input stat.)
 Produces Metacrystals.

-N. Hostile military planet III.
+24. Hostile military planet III.
 Sends Munitions on all three kinds of warships.
+If it is not revealed by the exploration trigger, it will be revealed when Metacrystals are at 70% of the victory threshold.

 # Trade Routes